George F. MacDonald: Academic career

 MacDonald held academic appointments at several leading Canadian universities.
-He was an Adjunct Research Professor at Carleton University, Simon Fraser University, and the University of British Columbia, and served as a visiting professor at McMaster University and Université Laval.
+He was an Adjunct Research Professor at Carleton University, Simon Fraser University, and the University of British Columbia, and was a visiting professor at McMaster University and Université Laval.
 In recognition of his scholarly contributions to anthropology and museology, he was awarded an honorary Doctor of Laws (LL.D.) from the University of Calgary in 1989.

 Museum Innovation

 MacDonald became Director of the Canadian Museum of Civilization in 1983 and redefined museum practice in Canada.
-Often referred to as "Dr. Disney", he believed that museums should be immersive, narrative-rich spaces that brought history to life for a wide audience—not just academics.He also served as Chief Executive Officer of the Canadian Museums Corporation, the umbrella organization overseeing Canada's national museums, where he championed innovation in museum engagement, cultural representation, and international collaboration.His tenure saw the commissioning of groundbreaking architectural work by Indigenous architect Douglas Cardinal, whose organic design became emblematic of the museum’s mission.
-Among MacDonald’s most celebrated initiatives were:
+Often referred to as "Dr. Disney", he believed that museums should be immersive, narrative-rich spaces that brought history to life for a wide audience—not just academics.He also was Chief Executive Officer of the Canadian Museums Corporation, the umbrella organization overseeing Canada's national museums, where he championed innovation in museum engagement, cultural representation, and international collaboration.His tenure saw the commissioning of groundbreaking architectural work by Indigenous architect Douglas Cardinal, whose organic design became emblematic of the museum's mission.
+Among MacDonald's most celebrated initiatives were: